October 21, 2024

 Increases exceeding a certain percentage: In some states, increases exceeding 20% may be considered price gouging.

-Price gouging laws vary by jurisdiction, but they generally come into effect during declared states of and focus on essential goods.
+Price gouging laws vary by jurisdiction, but they generally come into effect during declared states of emergency and focus on essential goods.
 In most states, price gouging is a violation of unfair or deceptive trade practices law.

 Kroger denies accusation of ‘surge pricing’ as Tlaib questions plans to use facial recognition